is-a-dev/register/README.md

 # is-a-dev
-Register a free `yourname.is-a.dev` domain
+is-a-dev is a service that allows developers to get a sweet-looking `.is-a.dev` domain for their personal websites.

 ## How do I register?
 * Fork this project